Luke Hansard: Parliamentary records

 Hansard printed the Journals of the House of Commons from 1774 till his death.
 The promptitude and accuracy with which he printed parliamentary papers were often of the greatest service to government—on one occasion the proof-sheets of the report of the Secret Committee on the French Revolution were submitted to Prime Minister William Pitt the Younger 24 hours after the draft had left Pitt's hands.

 On the union between Great Britain and Ireland in 1801, the increase of parliamentary printing compelled Hansard to give up all private printing except when Parliament was not sitting.
 He devised numerous expedients for reducing the expense of publishing the reports; and in 1805, when his workmen went on strike at a time of great pressure, he and his sons themselves set to work as compositors.
 Hansard's company became the Hansard Publishing Union.

-From 1809 the company, then run by his son Thomas Curson Hansard, printed the official reports of debates and proceedings in the Parliament of the United Kingdom, and owned the publication from 1812.
+In 1803, his son Thomas Curson Hansard went out on his own and set up premises in Paternoster Row.
+From 1809 this company printed the official reports of debates and proceedings in the Parliament of the United Kingdom, and owned the publication from 1812.
 In 1829 T. C. Hansard added the family's name to the title of the reports, which led to such reports in the United Kingdom and in some Commonwealth countries becoming known as Hansard.